It is important that content on all sites is consistent to ensure clarity and unity and improve user experience.

-- Degree names are seen every which way on our sites, so it's important to go through and correct improper degree name usage.
+- Degree name formatting should be uniform.
 Master of Arts, Bachelor of Science are correct, also master's degree, bachelor's degree.
 Remember: it's either the full title and uppercase, or all lowercase and possessive.

 - Professional titles are uppercase only when they appear before a person’s name.
 Example: Professor Ron Swanson or Ron Swanson, professor.
 The prefix Dr. should be used for professionals with a medical degree and when referring to DePaul University’s president.
 Use Ron Swanson, PhD, for non-medical doctoral degrees.